DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 }
 ```

-**Just like other type assertions, this doesn’t change the runtime behavior of your code, so it’s important to only use ! when you know that the value can’t be `null` or `undefined`.**
+**Just like other type assertions, this doesn't change the runtime behavior of your code, so it's important to only use ! when you know that the value can't be `null` or `undefined`.**

 ## Enums